 Be enrolled for a second term

-Scholarship applications are done online using a platform Kaleidoscope.
+Scholarship applications are done online using the scholarship platform "Kaleidoscope".
+Use the link below to access the application.